dsanson/termpdf.py/README.md

 While viewing the table of contents, use `j` and `k` to navigate, and <enter> to jump to a new section.

 While viewing links, use `j` and `k` to navigate, and <enter> to open the link.
 For internal links, this will jump to the appropriate page.
 External links will be opened in your browser (see URL_BROWSER for more info).
-External links to PDFs will be opened in termpdf.py (not yet implemented).

 While viewing metadata, press `b` to update the metadata from an associated bibtex file (see below for how to set this up).
+There is currently no support for manually editing the metadata within termpdf.py.

+## Rotation, Cropping, Inverting

 You can also adjust the display of the document in a variety of ways: